- Gaps in ERP functionality are a constant source of cost overruns on ERP projects.

 How ERP Vendors Push Mediocre Non-ERP Applications into their Customers

 If we think of applications outside of ERP, ERP vendors have acquired many non-ERP applications and use the integration argument and the exposure to the decision-makers to get their clients to purchase more of their software.
 Secondly, most applications from ERP vendors that are outside of the ERP system usually are not competitive with applications from vendors that specialize in those areas.
-If we put the issue of how acquisitions tend to stagnate post-acquisition, often losing developers and focus.
-The question of why a non-ERP vendor that was acquired by a non-ERP vendor is likely to be the best application for a particular company is an obvious area that should be questioned.
+Suppose we put the issue of how acquisitions tend to stagnate post-acquisition, often losing developers and focus.
+The question of why a non-ERP vendor that a non-ERP vendor acquired is likely to be the best application for a particular company is an obvious area that should be questioned.

-So in addition to the statement above, the strategy of connecting up the most competitive non-ERP applications and replacing much of the functionality in the ERP system is, in fact, very sound.
+So, in addition to the statement above, the strategy of connecting up the most competitive non-ERP applications and replacing much of the functionality in the ERP system is, in fact, very sound.

 “While the implementation of standard ERP system is an implicit acknowledgment of the fact that one does not want to compete on IT, development of proprietary software implies that one want to increase competitiveness by the use of IT.”

 This issue is not broached.
-There is no concept of this, of competing based on custom developed IT solutions.
+There is no concept of this, of competing based on custom-developed IT solutions.

 Using Open Source ERP for Customers with Lot of Development to Do